Exciting Opportunities Beyond the Classroom

-- Undergraduate Research and Creative Studies, a program that encourages students to work with faculty in examining, creating and sharing theories and knowledge in the areas of research, scholarship and other creative endeavors.
+- BW's Undergraduate Research and Creative Studies, a program that encourages students to work with faculty in examining, creating and sharing theories and knowledge in the areas of research, scholarship and other creative endeavors.

 Whether paid or unpaid, internships are opportunities for your student to identify career and academic-related interests, test social skills and work competencies, and obtain real-world experiences that can boost his/her resume and foster important networking contacts.
 In addition, your student can gain personal and professional attributes that can benefit him/her in first as well as in subsequent jobs.

 Students are encouraged to begin their internship experiences as early as their sophomore year.
-Assistance in locating a suitable and meaningful internship can be obtained through your student's faculty advisor as well as advisors in the Office of Career Services.
+Assistance in locating a meaningful internship can be obtained through your student's faculty advisor as well as advisors in the Office of Career Services.

 Whether your student's motivations include personal growth, academic enrichment, career preparation or some combination of these factors, study abroad can be an affordable and important addition to your student's college experience.
 Whether your student is interested in participating in a two-week program or spending a semester at a partner institution in Europe, Asia, Africa, Australia or South America, he/she is encouraged to explore the full range of year-round study abroad programs offered through BW.